lan-k/Casecrossover/README.md

 # Casecrossover
+Note: An R package has been developed at https://github.com/lan-k/CXOwt.

+Please use this repository for the latest version of the code.

 This repository contains software for weighted case-crossover analysis described in

 Kubota K, Kelly TL, Sato T, Pratt N, Roughead E, Yamaguchi T. A novel weighting method to remove bias from within-subject exposure dependency in case-crossover studies.